OpexDevelop/stihirus-reader/README.md

 #### `getPoemById(poemId)`

-Asynchronously fetches data for a single poem by its ID by parsing its HTML page.
+Asynchronously fetches data for a single poem by its ID using the API.

 *   **`poemId`**: `number` - The unique ID of the poem.
 *   **Returns**: `Promise<StihirusSinglePoemResponse>` - Check `status` field (`'success'` or `'error'`).